tarantool/grafana-dashboard/README.md

     ```
     to install dependencies. [`grafonnet`](https://github.com/grafana/grafonnet-lib) library will also be installed as a transitive dependency.

-2. There are two main templates: `grafana-dashboard/dashboard/prometheus_dashboard.libsonnet` and `grafana-dashboard/dashboard/influxdb_dashboard.libsonnet`.
-    Import one of them in your jsonnet script to build your own custom dashboard.
+2. Load a configuration, same as in ["Manual build"](#manual-build) section.
+(You can build it as a dictionary in code instead of parsing a YAML file.)
     ```jsonnet
     # my_dashboard.jsonnet
-    local prometheus_dashboard = import 'grafana-dashboard/dashboard/build/prometheus/dashboard.libsonnet';
+    local config = import 'grafana-dashboard/dashboard/build/config.libsonnet';
+    local raw_cfg = importstr 'config.yml';

-    local influxdb_dashboard = import 'grafana-dashboard/dashboard/build/influxdb/dashboard.libsonnet';
+    local cfg = config.prepare(std.parseYaml(raw_cfg));
     ```

+3. Import the main template.
+    ```jsonnet
+    # my_dashboard.jsonnet
+    local dashboard = import 'grafana-dashboard/dashboard/build/dashboard.libsonnet';
+    ```

-3. To add your custom panels to a dashboard template, you must create panel objects.
+4. To add your custom panels to a dashboard template, you must create panel objects.

     A row panel can be created by using the following script:
     ```jsonnet
     # my_dashboard.jsonnet
-    local common_panels = import 'grafana-dashboard/dashboard/panels/common.libsonnet';
+    local common = import 'grafana-dashboard/dashboard/panels/common.libsonnet';

     local my_row = common_panels.row('My custom metrics')
     ```

     Panel with metrics data consists of a visualisation base (graph, table, stat etc.) and one or several datasource queries called "targets".
-To build a simple visualization graph, you may use `common_panels.default_graph` util.
+To build a simple visualization graph, you may use `common.default_graph` util.

     ```jsonnet
     # vendor/grafana-dashboard/dashboard/panels/common.libsonnet

     default_graph( # graph panel shortcut
+      cfg, # Dashboard configuration
-      title, # The title of the graph panel description, # (optional) The description of the panel datasource, # Targets datasource.
-If you use default input variables, use grafana-dashboard/dashboard/variable.libsonnet to fill this value format, # (default 'none') Unit of the Y axes min, # (optional) Min of the Y axes max, # (optional) Max of the Y axes
+      title, # The title of the graph panel description, # (optional) The description of the panel format, # (default 'none') Unit of the Y axes min, # (optional) Min of the Y axes max, # (optional) Max of the Y axes